Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 • Path to lock screen image: (Device): C:\Windows\Web\Wallpaper\LockScreenWallpaper.jpg

-• Turn off fun facts, tips, tricks, and more on lock screen (Device): Enable/disable it depending upon your requirement.
+• Turn off fun facts, tips, tricks, and more on lock screen (Device): As per requirement.

 • Wallpaper Name: (User): C:\Windows\Web\Wallpaper\DesktopWallpaper.jpg